error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 v_eff = v_self + v_grav → 0
 ```

 When these velocities cancel, the object reaches a static equilibrium - a "freezing zone" (Einfrierzone) where forces balance and net velocity becomes zero.

-This is analogous to a Lagrange point or a ball at rest in a valley - a well-defined physical state with v = 0.
+**This is NOT a singularity - it's where accretion disks form!**

+When you read our theoretical papers in full context, these equilibrium points (v_eff = 0) are exactly what define accretion disk structure:
+- Each null point → **germ of orbital layer** (Keim einer Orbitschicht)
+- Multiple null points → **Multi-ring accretion disk**
+- Energy accumulation → **Observable as luminous bands** ("leuchtende Bänder")
+- Mathematical condition dE/dr = 0 → **Stable accretion layers**

+The papers show that rotating these equilibrium surfaces around the central mass creates the complete accretion disk geometry as a self-organized, dynamically stable system.
+This is fundamental accretion physics where space itself "holds energy" and pressure balance creates the visible bands we observe.

 ### Mathematical Problem: 0/0 Indeterminate Form